foxnewsnetwork/tracago/README.md

 (critical)
 >favicon.ico must be generated
 >missing translations

->email fix
+Fiday Feb 14
+=
->ability to upload lots of pictures at once to the site
+1. ability to upload lots of pictures at once to the site

 Thursday Feb 13
 =